 Tours & Tasting

-A fun way to experience the vineyards, with a picnic in our vineyards.
-This option includes a specially prepared picnic basket filled with dried fruit, cheese, gourmet sandwiches, juice, cookies, seasonal fresh fruit, and of course a tasting of a Reserve wine.
+A fun way to experience the vineyards, with a picnic for two in our vineyards.
+The picnic is specially prepared with dried fruit, cheese, gourmet sandwiches, juice, cookies, seasonal fresh fruit, and of course a tasting of a Reserve wine.
 Wine glasses included (ONLY WITH RESERVATION 48 HOURS IN ADVANCE).
-To reserve, click here

 Enjoy the experience of creating your own wine to uncork on a special occasion.
 On this tour, you will learn the techniques and concepts behind blending different varieties and will take home a bottle of your own blend.
 Schedule your visit in advance at firstname.lastname@example.org